rjschie/melPortfolio/WIP.md

 ----------
 - scroll position when state changes for gallery view

+- grid view option for photo subsections
+	- clicking is switching

 - Build DB Relational Tables
 + ~~Put Photography in DB~~
 + ~~Populate pages based on DB~~